MoritzLue24/Gravitator/README.md

-# Gravitational-Attraction
+# Gravitator
-Simulate the behavior of the gravitation between planets and stars.
+Simulate the behavior of the gravitation between celestial objects.

 ## Requirements
 * pygame==2.1.2